carlosherediapimienta/numerical_simulations_nonlocal/README.md

-# Collaboration with Dr. Hidenori Tanaka
+# Goal

-This repository is a collaboration with Dr. Hidenori Tanaka from Harvard University and is associated with the article _"Modeling AdaGrad, RMSProp, and Adam with Integro-Differential Equations"_.
+This repository is associated with the article _"Modeling AdaGrad, RMSProp, and Adam with Integro-Differential Equations"_.
 The primary aim of this project is to study the dynamics of these optimization algorithms as nonlocal models.

 ## Repository Structure